luigimercurio/csvdb/README.md

      Every element of the array is an object containing, as members, the fields corresponding to the CSV columns above.

+ - /csv/download

+     This service returns all invoices in the database as a downloadable CSV file (MIME type 'text/csv').

 ## Notes and todo's

 The service is implemented as a SpringBoot application, using an SQL database to store the data.